Ballot by Mail

 To vote by mail, you must first apply for a ballot.
 The Travis County Clerk’s office does not send out applications or ballots without a specific request from the voter.

-We must receive your application no earlier than 60 days before election day and no later than the close of business 9 days before election day.
+We must receive your application no earlier than January 1st of the year in which the election is held and no later than the close of business 11 days before election day.
 If the deadline falls on a weekend, the last day to submit an application is the preceding Friday.
 If the deadline falls on a state or federal holiday, the ballot application must be received on the preceding business day.

 Mail your application for a ballot to: